Grigori Voitinsky: Early life

-Work in China
+Work in the Republic of China

-In 1920, the Soviet Union established the Far Eastern Bureau in Siberia, a branch of the Third Communist International, or the Comintern.
-Thus he was directly responsible for managing the establishment of a Communist party in China and other far east countries.
-Soon after its establishment, the bureau's deputy manager Voitinsky arrived in Beijing and contacted the Communist vanguard Li Dazhao.
-Li arranged for Voitinsky to meet with another Communist leader, Chen Duxiu, in Shanghai.
+In 1920, the Soviet Union established the Far Eastern Bureau of the Communist International in Siberia.
+It was directly responsible for managing the establishment of a communist party in the Republic of China and other countries in the region.
+Soon after the bureau's establishment, Vladimir Vilensky-Sibiryakov sent Voitinsky to China as its representative.
+Voitinsky arrived in Beijing in April 1920 under the guise of journalist and contacted Li Dazhao.
+Li arranged for Voitinsky to meet with another communist leader, Chen Duxiu, in Shanghai.
+Yang Mingzhai served as Voitinsky's interpreter and traveling companion.
+In Shanghai, Voitinsky helped to found the Socialist League and funded the translation and dissemination of propaganda materials such as The Communist Manifesto.
 In August 1920, Voitinsky, Chen Duxiu, Li Hanjun, Shen Xuanlu, Yu Xiusong, Shi Cuntong, and others began to establish the Comintern China Branch.

-The Shanghai Chronicle (not to be confused with the Shanghai Jewish Chronicle) was set up in 1919 in Shanghai by Shemeshko and other Russians with socialist leanings, and received financial aid from the Soviet Russian government in early 1920.
-In the spring of 1920, Voitinsky and his colleagues came to China on a mission to establish the Communist Party in China.
+The Shanghai Chronicle (not to be confused with the Shanghai Jewish Chronicle) was set up in 1919 in Shanghai by G. F. Shemeshko and other Russians with socialist leanings, and received financial aid from the Soviet Russian government in early 1920.
+In April 1920, Voitinsky and his colleagues arrived in the Republic of China on a mission to establish a communist party.
 They not only came to China in the guise of editors and reporters for the newspaper, but also set up the Comintern's East Asia Secretariat in the newspaper office.
-From then on, the Shanghai Chronicle became both a propaganda vehicle for the East Asia Secretariat and a cover for Bolshevik activity in China.
-Because the newspaper staff assisted Soviet Russian and Comintern personnel stationed under cover at the newspaper in activities to establish a communist organization in China, the newspaper as a whole played a special role in the early communist movement in China.
-Although the Shanghai Chronicle stopped publication at the end of 1922 because Russian aid came to an end, many staff members continued to work for Bolshevism.
+From then on, the Shanghai Chronicle became both a propaganda vehicle for the East Asia Secretariat and a cover for Comintern activity in China.
+Because the newspaper staff assisted Soviet Russian and Comintern personnel stationed under cover at the newspaper in activities to establish a communist organization in the Republic of China, the newspaper as a whole played a special role in the early communist movement in China.

+In November 1920, Voitinsky, working with Chen Duxiu and others, issued The Chinese Communist Party Manifesto and started a monthly publication called The Communist Party.
+Voitinsky left the Republic of China in early 1921, prior to the 1st National Congress of the Chinese Communist Party in July 2021.

 Later career

 He worked as Comintern representative until 1926.
 Then worked in the Siberian government in Irkutsk until 1929, when he moved to Moscow, where he worked in various Orientalist institutions.
-In 1934 he became a professor in Moscow State University.
+In 1934, he became a professor in Moscow State University.

 He is considered one of the founders of Soviet Sinology.
 He wrote several books about contemporary China politics.
 He died in 1953 during an unsuccessful surgical operation.